resonatecoop/user-api-old/README.md

 $ retool build
 ```

-Then, to run the `protoc` command, make sure to prefix with `retool do`, for example:
+Then, to run the `protoc` command and autogenerate Go code for the server interface, make sure to prefix with `retool do`, for example:
 ```sh
 $ retool do protoc --proto_path=$GOPATH/src:. --twirp_out=. --go_out=. ./rpc/user/service.proto
 ```